Acumatica/Case-Stopwatch-sample/README.md

 ### Usage

-Naviage to Cases (CR.30.60.00) and you will see stopwatch like control as shown below:
+Naviage to Cases (CR.30.60.00) and you will see stopwatch like button control as shown below:
 ![Screenshot](/_ReadMeImages/CaseWithStopwatch.png)

+Button acts as a toggle.
+User can click on it to start and stop the timer.
+Changes to the screen including timer value can be saved using the Save button.